THE-VR7/Xmeme_WebApp/README.md

 # Xmeme_WebApp
-This is a Web Application to display the memes where user can also edit and add meme ScreenShots of Web Application :

 Brief -
 - Developed a Web Application to display the memes where user can also edit and add meme using Angular as frontend , Asp.Net Core as backened and MySql as db